robotology/gym-ignition/README.md

 1. **User installation**: `pip3 install gym-ignition-nightly`

-1. **Developer installation**: check-out the `devel` branch after cloning the repository and follow the remaining steps
+1. **Developer installation**: check-out the `devel` branch after cloning the repository in step 4 and follow the remaining steps

 ## Citation